Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Valentine's service record describes him as having blue eyes, light hair, a fair complexion, being 5' 9" tall and his occupation was a farmer.

-The family moved to Texas, between about 1873 and 1880.
+The family moved to Texas, between about 1876 and 1878.
+They settled in Bell County.

-The 1880 Bell County, Texas census, Precinct 4, shows James, age 59; Mary, age 43; Minor, 15; Nancy, 13; Eva, 10; and Etta, 8.
+The 1880 Bell County, Texas census, Precinct 4, shows James, age 59; Mary, age 43; Minor, 15; Nancy, 13; Eva, 10 and Etta, 8 years old.

-The 1900 Bell County, Precinct 4, Rogers Town census shows James, 82, born March 1818, in Tennessee, married 34 years; Mary, 63, born February 1837, in Indiana, married 34 years, had given birth to 6 children, 5 children still living; and Leena Bryant, great granddaughter, 4, born July 1895, in Texas.
+The 1900 Bell County, Precinct 4, Rogers Town census shows James, 82, born March 1818, in Tennessee, married 34 years; Mary, 63, born February 1837, in Indiana, married 34 years, had given birth to 6 children, 5 children still living and Leena Bryant, great-granddaughter, 4, born July 1895, in Texas.
 They were living in the same general area as several other McClure family members.

 Mary died April 20, 1920, in Bell County, and is buried in Rogers Cemetery.